 Given the retail nature of our operations, we maintain a certain level of priced physical inventory to help ensure that our field operations have adequate supply commensurate with the time of year.
 Our strategy has been, and will continue to be, to keep our physical inventory priced relatively close to market for our field operations.
-Consistent with past practices, we principally utilize futures and/or options contracts traded on the NYMEX to mitigate the price risk associated with our priced physical inventory.
+Consistent with past practices, we principally utilize futures and/or options contracts traded on the NYMEX to mitigate the price risk associated with our priced physical inventory, as well as, in certain instances, forecasted purchases of propane or fuel oil.
 In addition, we sell propane and fuel oil to customers at fixed prices, and enter into derivative instruments to hedge a portion of our exposure to fluctuations in commodity prices as a result of selling the fixed price contracts.
-At expiration, the derivative contracts are settled by the delivery of the product to the respective party or are settled by the payment of a net amount equal to the difference between the then market price and the fixed contract price or option exercise price.
-Under this risk management strategy, realized gains or losses on futures or options contracts, which are reported in cost of products sold, will typically offset losses or gains on the physical inventory once the product is sold (which may or may not occur in the same accounting period).
+At expiration, the derivative contracts are settled by the delivery of the product to the respective party or are settled by the payment to the respective party of a net amount equal to the difference between the then market price and the fixed contract price or option exercise price.
+Under this risk management strategy, realized gains or losses on futures or options contracts, which are reported in cost of products sold, will typically offset losses or gains on the physical inventory once the product is sold or delivered as it pertains to fixed price contracts (which may or may not occur in the same accounting period).
 We do not use futures or options contracts, or other derivative instruments, for speculative trading purposes.
 Unrealized non-cash gains or losses from changes in the fair value of derivative instruments that are not designated as cash flow hedges are recorded within cost of products sold.
 Cost of products sold excludes depreciation and amortization; these amounts are reported separately within the consolidated statements of operations.

-From a commodity perspective, as discussed above, wholesale propane prices trended higher throughout much of the first half of the fiscal year before generally receding during the second half of the fiscal year.
-Overall, average posted propane prices (basis Mont Belvieu, Texas) and fuel oil prices during fiscal 2022 were 39.1% and 81.6% higher than the prior year, respectively.
-The net change in the fair value of derivative instruments during the fiscal year resulted in unrealized non-cash losses of \$27.9 million and unrealized non-cash gains of \$43.1 million reported in cost of products sold in fiscal 2022 and 2021, respectively, resulting in a year-over-year increase of \$71.1 million in cost of products sold, all of which was reported in the propane segment.
+From a commodity perspective, as discussed above, wholesale propane prices trended lower throughout much of fiscal 2023.
+Overall, average posted propane prices (basis Mont Belvieu, Texas) and fuel oil prices during fiscal 2023 were 38.9% and 8.0% lower than the prior year, respectively.
+The net change in the fair value of derivative instruments during the fiscal year resulted in unrealized non-cash losses of \$3.7 million and \$27.9 million reported in cost of products sold in fiscal 2023 and 2022, respectively, resulting in a year-over-year decrease of \$24.2 million in cost of products sold, all of which was reported in the propane segment.

-Cost of products sold associated with the distribution of propane and related activities of \$601.1 million for fiscal 2022 increased \$189.4 million, or 46.0%, compared to the prior year.
-Higher average wholesale costs contributed to a \$148.6 million increase in cost of products sold, while lower volumes sold contributed to a \$19.4 million decrease.
-Included within the propane segment are costs from other propane activities which decreased \$10.9 million compared to the prior year due to a lower notional amount of hedging contracts used in risk management activities that were settled physically, coupled with the net increase in cost of products sold of \$71.1 million resulting from the mark-to-market adjustments on derivative instruments in both periods discussed above.
+Cost of products sold associated with the distribution of propane and related activities of \$489.8 million for fiscal 2023 decreased \$111.3 million, or 18.5%, compared to the prior year.
+Lower average wholesale costs contributed to an \$85.6 million decrease in cost of products sold, while lower volumes sold contributed to a \$7.6 million decrease.
+Included within the propane segment are costs from other propane activities which decreased \$18.1 million resulting from the mark-to-market adjustments on derivative instruments in both periods discussed above, partially offset by an increase in costs for physically settled propane hedges.

-Cost of products sold associated with our fuel oil and refined fuels segment of \$68.3 million for fiscal 2022 increased \$27.1 million, or 65.9%, compared to the prior year.
-Higher average wholesale costs contributed to an increase in cost of products sold of \$29.3 million, while lower volumes sold contributed to a \$2.2 million decrease.
+Cost of products sold associated with our fuel oil and refined fuels segment of \$65.6 million for fiscal 2023 decreased \$2.7 million, or 4.0%, compared to the prior year.
+Lower volumes sold contributed to an \$11.0 million decrease in cost of products sold, while higher average wholesale costs from inventory purchased earlier in the year contributed to an increase in cost of products sold of \$8.3 million.